This post may contain affiliate links. Please see our disclosure policy.

-These ginger turmeric shots are so easy to make in a blender and packed with anti-inflammatory benefits.
-Instead of the usual orange juice base, these use apple juice which tastes both delicious and comforting.
+These ginger turmeric shots are so easy to make in a blender with apple, ginger, and turmeric.
+Instead of the usual orange juice base, these are a little less tart with apple juice and ready in just 10 minutes.

-Give yourself a morning boost with these juice shots that will immediately make you feel better - adding a little bit of energy to your day!
+Give yourself a morning boost with these juice shots are so refreshing – adding a little bit of energy to your day!

 Not only are making your own ginger turmeric shots at home ideal from a cost perspective, but using fresh ingredients means the health benefits you’re looking for are at their peak.

 Turn these into an Apple Cider Mocktail very easily too!
-If you're already a fan of my ginger juice, ginger smoothie, or wellness shots, you'll love this recipe too.
+If you’re already a fan of my ginger juice, ginger smoothie, green apple juice, or wellness shots, you’ll love this recipe too.

 Why You’ll Love This Recipe